Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion

-For information generated by the sender, we consider a rich class of Poisson experiments.
-Specifically, we assume that at each instant in time the sender can generate a collection of Poisson signals that arrive at rates depending on their accuracy.
-The possible signals are flexible in their \emph{directionalities}: a signal can be either good-news (inducing a higher posterior belief than the current belief), or bad-news (inducing a lower posterior than the current belief), and the news can be of arbitrary \emph{accuracy}: the sender can choose any target posterior, although more accurate news (with targets closer to either $0$ or $1$) takes longer to arrive.
-Our model generalizes the existing Poisson models in the literature which considered either a good-news or bad-news Poisson experiment of a given accuracy \citep[see, e.g.,][]{keller:05,keller2015breakdowns,CM2019}.
+The sender has a rich class of Poisson experiments at her disposal.
+Specifically, we assume that at each instant the sender can generate a collection of Poisson signals.
+The possible signals are flexible in their \emph{directionalities}: a signal can be either good-news (inducing a posterior above the current belief), or bad-news (inducing a posterior below the current belief).
+In addition, the news can be of arbitrary \emph{accuracy}: the sender can choose any target posterior, although more accurate signals (with targets closer to $0$ or $1$) arrive at a lower rate.
+Our model generalizes the existing Poisson models in the literature which considered either a good-news or bad-news Poisson experiment of given accuracy \citep[e.g.,][]{keller:05,keller2015breakdowns,CM2019}.

-Any real experiment, regardless of its accuracy, requires a fixed cost $c>0$ per unit time for the sender to perform and for the receiver to process (or to comprehend).
+Any experiment, regardless of its accuracy, requires a flow cost $c>0$ (per unit of time) for the sender to perform and for the receiver to process.
+That the cost is the same for both players is a convenient normalization, with no material consequence (see Footnote \ref{fn:asymmetric_costs}).
 Our model of information allows for the flexibility and richness of \citet{kamenica/gentzkow:11}, but adds the friction that information takes time to generate.
-This serves to isolate the effect of the friction we introduce.
+This serves to isolate the effects of the friction.